skoona/SknServices/README.md

 * 'Agency/Commission-CSV/1003'
 * 'Agency/Experience-STMT/1003'

-The above would need to be repeated for each agency, and content type.
+The syntax thinking is A/B/C.  Where A is the topic, B is the action, and C is the topic identifier.
+A <userdata> contains the identifiers for B action.
+The would need to be coded and repeated for each agency, and content type.
 Security roles for administrating who has access to each URI will need to be created.
 Something like:

 ```Xml